Are you looking for quick hacks to increase your credit score fast?

-The best way to lower your credit utilization is to find out when your credit card reports your balance and pay it off before they report it.
-(Usually the reporting date is your closing date not your due date, but call to verify.)
+The best way to lower your credit utilization ratio is to find out when your credit card reports your balance and pay it off before they report it.
+(Usually, the reporting date is your closing date, not your due date, but call to verify.)

-Once you know when your credit card company reports your balance to the credit bureaus make a plan to pay it off before that date.
+Once you know when your credit card accounts report your balance to each credit bureau, make a plan to pay it off before that date.

-By paying your balance before they report it you’ll knock your utilization score way down, helping bump up your credit score.
+By paying your balance before they report it you’ll knock your credit utilization rate way down, helping bump up your credit rating.

 Be Strategic With Your Payoff Schedule

 Credit utilization isn’t just considered across your accounts, but for your individual credit cards as well.